 Emergency provisions are written in the constitution of India in order to maintain the sovereignty, Unity, Integrity & Security of the country.
 There are 3 emergencies mentioned in the constitution.

-- National Emergency: President of India can declare the national emergency in case of war, external aggression or any armed rebellion.
+- National Emergency: The President of India can declare a national emergency in case of war, external aggression or any armed rebellion.
 The president can declare an emergency even before the occurrence of the threat if the President thinks that there is an imminent danger.
-The national emergency is declared on the ground of war or external aggression it is called ‘External Emergency’.
-The word ‘Armed Rebellion’ replaced the word ‘Internal Disturbances’ by the 44th Constitutional Amendment Act, 1978.
+A national emergency is declared on the grounds of war or external aggression it is called ‘External Emergency’.
+The word ‘Armed Rebellion’ replaced the word ‘Internal Disturbances’ with the 44th Constitutional Amendment Act, 1978.

-2. State Emergency: Under Article 355, duty is imposed on the centre to ensure that government of every state was carried in accordance with the provisions of the constitution.
-Accordingly if there is a failure of constitutional machinery in a state, centre can take over the state government under Article 356.
+2. State Emergency: Under Article 355, duty is imposed on the center to ensure that the government of every state was carried out in accordance with the provisions of the constitution.
+Accordingly, if there is a failure of constitutional machinery in a state, the center can take over the state government under Article 356.
 This is known as State Emergency/ President’s Rule.
 President’s Rule was first imposed in Punjab in 1951.

-3. Financial Emergency: Under Article 360 the President of India possess the power to proclaim the financial Emergency.
-If the president is sure that a situation has arisen that financial stability and credit of India or any part thereof is threatened he may proclaim emergency to that effect.
+3. Financial Emergency: Under Article 360 the President of India possesses the power to proclaim the Financial Emergency.
+If the president is sure that a situation has arisen that financial stability and credit of India or any part thereof is threatened he may proclaim an emergency to that effect.
 All such proclamations can be varied or revoked by the President.
 Financial Emergency must be approved by the Parliament within 1 month after its proclamation.
 Once it is approved, it will remain until the president revokes it.
 As of now financial emergency has never been imposed in India.